-Union Council is made up of a team of 14 representatives who are voted for by you, in the UCASU Elections or co-opted in by existing Union Council members.
-There are three Part-Time Officers (PTOs) from each of the four UCA campuses, along with the full-time Students’ Union President Kent and President Surrey.
+Union Council is made up of a team of 11 representatives who are voted for by you, in the UCASU Elections or co-opted in by existing Union Council members.
+There are three Campus Officers from each of the three UCA campuses, along with two full-time Students’ Union Presidents.
 This team are responsible for the direction of UCASU through the execution of policy, promotion of student rights and the development of projects and campaigns to represent you, our members of the Students’ Union.

 MOTIONS RECEIVED AND OUTCOMES

 A member of the Union Council can submit a motion for the group to vote on when they meet.
 A motion is normally written by describing a current situation faced by the student body and will include a proposal for how UCASU can approach, support or action change.
 Motions can be amended to remove or add details, and Union Council members will vote to ‘pass’ or ‘fall’.
 If passed, UCASU will then action change or implement the motion into policy.

 Awaiting details of motions and outcomes.

 Union Council MEETING MINUTES

 Below you can view minutes from the most recent meetings of the Union Council: